ernie55ernie/ernie55ernie.github.io/_posts/2025-05-12-pair-draw-casino-game-a-sure-bet-against-you.md

 category: quantitative interview
 ---

-## Pair-Draw Casino Game: A Sure Bet Against You

 You’re in a casino offered a curious card game involving a standard 52-card deck.
 The rules seem simple—and tempting:

 ### Game Mechanics